irfansk-22/rock-paper-scissor/README.md

 ## About this project

-- On clicking on play button the game generates random options (either rock, paper or scissor) for player 1 and player 2 and according to the game logic one of the player wins.
+- On pressing the play button the game generates random options (either rock, paper or scissor) for player 1 and player 2 and according to the game logic one of the player wins.
 - This game also has a feature of editing players name.